giannitedesco/kapital/README.md

 ```

 ## Further work
-The bot needs to handle auctions and
+The bot needs to handle auctions, going in to debt due to chance/community
+chest cards and trading.

 ## Dependencies:
  - Python 2.7